 If dust, dirt, or fine particles have accumulated in the motor, this can lead to several problems, causing a circular saw to stop while cutting wood.

 Then you can spray the engine with a lubricant.
 Don’t use a spray that lets new dirt stick again and cause problems again in no time.
-The WD40 Dry Lube is a perfect lubricant for this.
+The WD40 Dry Lube (see price on Amazon) is a perfect lubricant for this.

 If you’ve tried everything and your circular saw still won’t cut wood, the issue is most likely due to a damaged engine brass screw.